tsheng0315/Projects-on-CV/Fake News Detection with Machine Learning/README.md

-# Fake News Detection with NLP and Machine Learning
+# Fake News Detection Using NLP and Machine Learning

 * This project aims at detecting fake new using a Recurrent Neural Network.